microsoft/dstoolkit-kg-search/README.md

 * NER: conduct NER to the preprocessed search text
 * Graph Query: take the NER result as input, retrieve the relevant entities from the KG
 * Query Rewriting: rewrite the original search query.
 It will be the final query being submitted to ACS
-* Postprocessing: include any postprocessing logic here, e.g., user based filtering or re-rakning
+* Postprocessing: include any postprocessing logic here, e.g., user based filtering or re-ranking
 ![img](docs/media/search_api.PNG)

 Every component has a base class defined.
 You can create your own class by inheriting the corresponding base class.
 The whole solution will work seamlessly if you follow the same API designed.